-For students with a calling to the path of Christian ministry, the A. Purnell Bailey Pre-Ministerial Program for Ordained Ministry at Randolph-Macon College offers encouragement through financial and career-development support along with personal mentoring.
+For students with a calling to the path of Christian ministry, the A. Purnell Bailey Pre-Ministerial Program at Randolph-Macon College offers encouragement through financial and career-development support along with personal mentoring.

 Financial support: Students accepted to the college and into the Bailey program are awarded half-tuition scholarships for their freshman and sophomore years and full tuition for the junior and senior years.
 In return, Bailey Scholars commit to completing at least one year of divinity school.